Tried-and-Tested Employee Engagement Strategies That Unleash Higher eNPS Scores

 It’s important to communicate the changes as they occur and highlight that they came from employee feedback.
 This lets employees know their voices were heard and that they can have an impact on the business by sharing their suggestions and ideas.

 What does this mean for our customers?
 I regularly write blog posts for our company’s internal site about customer warriors—employees who do more than what is required to assist customers because they’re passionate about their jobs.
 The customer warriors that I highlight recognize situations when a customer has a unique challenge and take ownership of that case to resolve it, even if it requires extra work.
 It takes engaged employees to exert that extra 1 percent to become a customer warrior.
 It is the discretionary effort that can make all the difference and I am proud to have so many of these stories to share.
-Simply put, if executed correctly, employee engagement makes all the difference in driving customer experience.
+Simply put, if executed correctly, employee engagement makes all the difference in driving customer loyalty and experience.